jgomer2001/testing/user-scim.md

 For the sake of simplicity and to lower the barrier to start with SCIM, some raw HTTP sample requests are presented in this section.
 These requests exemplify how to do very basic CRUD on SCIM resources.
 While only users are being covered, you can extrapolate to groups and other kind of resources if any.

 Examples shown here cover very little of what's possible to achieve with the SCIM REST API.
 For richer or advanced use cases, you may like to glance at the spec.
-The page [SCIM API](../api-guide/scim-api/#user-endpoint) offers a condensed and more amenable way to read reference so that you can compose your requests more easily.
+The page [SCIM API](../api-guide/scim-api/#user-endpoint) offers a condensed and more amenable to read reference so that you can compose your requests with ease.

 !!!
 Notes
-    To undertake this exercise, temporarily enable test mode (see the previous section and follow the steps) and have your access token at hand.
+    To undertake this exercise, temporarily enable test mode (see the previous section) and have your access token at hand.
 Remember to turn off this feature once you are finished.
     These examples make use of `curl` so ensure it's available in your testing environment.

 ### Creating resources